 Under EU law, if your flight has been delayed, canceled or overbooked, you could be entitled to €600 (approx. $700) in compensation.

-- departed from an EU airport, or landed at an EU airport with an EU registered airline
+- you were departed from an EU airport or landed at an EU airport with an EU registered airline

-- arrived at the final destination later than three hours
+- you reached the final destination later than three hours

 - and, the delay or cancellation wasn’t due to extraordinary circumstances